yaikobzeray/dev-journal/activity_log.md

 Set up a private Docker registry and pushed images for GKE deployment.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Tuesday, 11 February 2025 — Entry 2

+Updated all project dependencies and reviewed changelogs for breaking changes.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*